 There is still much that we don’t know about how deep and persistent disadvantage transmits from one generation to the next, and how political and economic systems alleviate or worsen disadvantage, and widen inequalities.

 The Life Course Centre’s Disadvantage Systems Research Program aims to identify how disadvantage occurs.
-The program will investigate how social and economic systems, the community and institutions shape deep and persistent disadvantage and determine how new data systems and technologies can inform this research.
+The program investigates how social and economic systems, the community, and institutions shape deep and persistent disadvantage and determine how new data systems and technologies can inform this research.

 Projects in this program are:

-- benchmark Australia’s ability to counteract deep and persistent disadvantage in an international context
+- benchmarking Australia’s ability to counteract deep and persistent disadvantage in an international context

 Program Leader: Professor Mark Western